 Unlike many other countries, the authorities in Metro Manila seldom provide public transport terminals.
 Inadequate public investment in transport infrastructure is one of the main causes of traffic woes.
 The terminals listed below are all privately owned, so either it is exclusive to one company or transport services have to pay rent.

-Jeepney and FX Terminals at Market!
-Market!
+Jeepney and FX Terminals at east end of BGC

 See BGC Bus routes map here.